Calchan/debian-install-scripts/README.md

   workaround and suggestions for other solutions, but no reaction so far.
 A complete fix is automatically applied with this script.

+- Add a script to install gamescope.
+Note that it's not installed by default since it's only useful with Wayland.
+Gamescope also enables the use of AMD's FSR in all games.
+See the gaming utilities section below for more information.

 - MangoHud is installed with a suitable configuration to monitor frame rate, CPU/GPU load, etc…, and control frame rate.
 There's also a permission fix similar to the one above.
 It's pre-configured to allow you to cap the frame rate just like the Steam Deck will supposedly do.
 Use Shift_R+F12 to